Emergence of Time

 Since \(U\) is atemporal, time cannot be fundamental.
 We define an observer’s experience of time as the ordering of configurations that preserves the internal correlations of \(O\).
 Let \[\mathcal{C}(O) = \{\pi : \pi \text{ is a permutation of configurations in } U \text{ consistent with } O \}\] denote the set of orderings compatible with the observer’s internal structure.
 Only permutations in \(\mathcal{C}(O)\) correspond to possible temporal experiences for \(O\).

 In this sense, the universe is a timeless informational structure.
-Dynamics emerge from the correlations inherent in the static data, as experienced by observers through specific orderings of configurations.
+Dynamics emerge from correlations inherent in static data, as experienced by observers through specific orderings of configurations.
 Arbitrary orderings that destroy these correlations are structurally incompatible with observer experience.

-Emergence of Wave-Like Structure from Compressibility
+Emergence of Wave-Like Structure from Spectral Sparsity

 Summary